Don Quijote (store): Singapore

+Singapore has the most Don Don Donki stores outside of the home islands.
+Yasuda also lives in Singapore, specifically at Sentosa.

 Hong Kong

-Inspired by the success in Singapore, the company also expanded to Hong Kong.
-These stores have also adopted the Don Don Donki branding that was first established in Singapore.
-Don Don Donki initially has five outlets in the special administrative region, one at Mira Place 2 in Tsim Sha Tsui, one at OP Mall in Tsuen Wan, one at Pearl City in Causeway Bay, one at 100QRC in Central, and one at Monterey Place in Tseung Kwan O. Four more outlets opened subsequently, with one store at the Island Resort Mall in Siu Sai Wan in February 2021, one at TMT Plaza in Tuen Mun in July 2021. one at Amoy Plaza in January 2022, and another store opened at Fashion World in The Whampoa in August 2022.
-Another store is expected to open at Plaza Hollywood in Diamond Hill in 2023.
+Don Don Donki also expanded to Hong Kong with five outlets: one at Mira Place 2 in Tsim Sha Tsui, one at OP Mall in Tsuen Wan, one at Pearl City in Causeway Bay, one at 100QRC in Central and one at Monterey Place in Tseung Kwan O. The chain opened one more store at the Island Resort Mall in Siu Sai Wan in February 2021, and at TMT Plaza in Tuen Mun in July 2021.
+The store at Amoy Plaza in Jordan Valley opened in January 2022, and another store opened at Fashion World in Whampoa Garden in August 2022.
+Don Don Donki opened its Mong Kok branch in 2024.